NAR8789/blog.squirrelcave.com/README.md

 # security notes

-## pipedream
+## ghost webhook to nginx to github

-- ghost webhooks just support a static url, so I secure the pipedream endpoint with a static key embedded in the url
+ghost webhooks just support a static url, so I include my github access token as a query parameter.
-- pipedream also needs a github access token to trigger the repository dispatch
-- TODO: replace pipedream with a self-hosted application that connects ghost webhooks to github, for one less compromisable third-party service.
-- TODO: make the application a github app, so I can restrict it to just the squirrelcave.com-static-site repo.
-  - is there a lighter-weight way to do this...?
+Not sure how well ghost secures the storage for this.

+This token needs to be refreshed every 90 days.

 ## tailscale